bhuwanb23/TimeDrop/docs/general.md

-# add contribution guidelines
+# update README with current features

-Documentation for add contribution guidelines.
+Documentation for update README with current features.

 ## Overview

-This document covers the implementation details and usage of add contribution guidelines.
+This document covers the implementation details and usage of update README with current features.

 ## Setup